Unipotent Factorization of Vector Bundle Automorphisms: Introduction

-Moreover, for all $j$ we have that $(E_j-\mathrm{id})^2=0$ and $\mathrm{rank}(E_j-\mathrm{id})\in\{0,1,2\}$ and if $V$ is Lagrangian, we may achieve that the $E_j$'s respect the Lagrangian splitting. \end{theorem} \begin{remark} We make a brief remark about the compactness assumption in Theorem \ref{thm:RealSymp}.
-The reason our methods fail in the non-compact case is that the first fundamental group of $U_k=Sp_{2k}(\mathbb R)\cap O_{2k}$ is infinite, preventing us from applying Theorem~\ref{thm:CalderSiegel}.
+Moreover, for all $j$ we have that $(E_j-\mathrm{id})^2=0$ and $\mathrm{rank}(E_j-\mathrm{id})\in\{0,1,2\}$ and if $V$ is Lagrangian, we may achieve that the $E_j$'s respect the Lagrangian splitting. \end{theorem} \begin{remark} Note that $\mathrm{Sp}_2=\mathrm{SL}_2$, hence Theorem~\ref{thm:RealSymp} covers the case of a special vector bundle automorphism of a rank 2 real vector bundle over a compact manifold. \end{remark} \begin{remark} We make a brief remark about the compactness assumption in Theorem \ref{thm:RealSymp}.
+The reason our methods fail in the non-compact case is that the first fundamental group of $\mathrm{U}_k=\mathrm{Sp}_{2k}(\mathbb R)\cap \mathrm{O}_{2k}$ is infinite, preventing us from applying Theorem~\ref{thm:CalderSiegel}.
 It might be tempting to look for a generalisation of Theorem~\ref{thm:RealSymp} to the non-compact setting.
-However, we do not believe the statement of the theorem is true in the non-compact setting.
-In particular (generalising the construction in \cite{Was88}), we expect that the following null-homotopic maps from $\mathbb R$ to $Sp_{2k}(\mathbb R)$ for any positive $k$ provide examples which can't be written as a product of unipotent factors:
+However, for $k=1$ the theorem is known to be false in the non-compact setting (see \cite{Vas88}).
+Moreover, (generalising the construction in \cite{Vas88}), we expect that the following null-homotopic maps from $\mathbb R$ to $\mathrm{Sp}_{2k}(\mathbb R)$ for any positive $k$ provide examples which can't be written as a product of unipotent factors:

 where $A(t)$ is the orthogonal matrix

 \end{remark}